Intraocular lens: Extended depth-of-focus

 The principle on which they work is to form a single, axially elongated focal point, unlike monofocal lenses which have a single focal point, and multifocal lenses which have two or more stacked discrete focal points.
 The elongated zone of focus is intended to prevent the overlapped out-of-focus images of the multifocal lens which cause the halo effect.
 When matched correctly to the eye, these lenses are intended to have little effect on distance vision, and improve middle distance and near vision.
 In practice they have been satisfactory for intermediate distances, but not good enough for near vision.
-Spherical aberration and the pinhole effect have been use to produce the elongated focal zone.
+Spherical aberration and the pinhole effect have been used to produce the elongated focal zone.
+In effect, accurate focus at any distance is compromised to achieve less noticeable blur at all distances.

 Phakic IOLs

 Phakic IOLs (PIOLs) are intraocular lenses which are placed in an eye that still contains a natural human crystalline lens.
 PIOLs are sometimes referred to as an 'implantable contact lenses' (ICLs).
 As with other IOLs, PIOLs can be either spheric or toric.
 Toric PIOLs have to be aligned with the meridian of astigmatism; toric IOL misalignment or rotation can lead to residual or even greater astigmatism postoperatively.

 Depending on their attachment site to the eye, PIOLs can be divided into three categories: